GreenLimeSia/Elastic/README.md

 # Elastic
-An Adaptive Weight Modulation Method for Facial Image Editing
+A Subspace-based Method for Facial Image Editing

 # The trade-off between image reconstruction and editing
 </div>